addy118/hotel-booking-system/README.md

 Now that the application is running, you can test it.
 Either use postman tool or use sawgger ui for testing purpose.

+Explore Rest APIs
+This springboot app defines following CRUD APIs.
+user-controller:
+POST
+/api/users/add
+Create a new User

+PATCH
+/api/users/update/{userId}
+Update a user by userId

+GET
+/api/users/{userId}
+Get user details by userId

+DELETE
+/api/users/delete/{userId}
+Delete a User by userId
+review-controller

+POST
+/api/reviews/add
+Create a new review for Hotel

+PATCH
+/api/reviews/update/{reviewId}
+Update a review by reviewId

+DELETE
+/api/reviews/delete/{reviewId}
+Delete a review by reviewId
+hotel-controller

+POST
+/api/hotels/add
+Create a new Hotel

+PATCH
+/api/hotels/update/{hotelId}
+Update a hotel by it's id

+GET
+/api/hotels
+Get list of hotels (Ordered by rating in ascending order)

+GET
+/api/hotels/{cityName}
+Get list of hotels (Ordered by rating in ascending order)

+DELETE
+/api/hotels/delete/{hotelId}
+Delete a Hotel by its id